Donders-Institute/bidscoin/README.md

     usage: bidsmapper.py [-h] [-a] rawfolder bidsfolder [bidsmap]

-    Creates a bidsmap.yaml config file that maps the information from the data to the BIDS modalities and BIDS labels (see also [bidsmap_sample.yaml] and [bidstrainer.py]).
+    Creates a bidsmap.yaml file that maps the information from the data to the BIDS modalities and BIDS labels (see also [bidsmap_sample.yaml] and [bidstrainer.py]).
     You can edit the bidsmap file before passing it to [bidscoiner.py] which uses it to cast the datasets into BIDS folders